TreePIR: Efficient Private Retrieval of Merkle Proofs via Tree Colorings with Fast Indexing and Zero Storage Overhead: Private Retrieval of Merkle Proofs

 \subsection{Problem Description}

 Given a (perfect) Merkle tree stored at one or more servers, we are interested in designing an \textit{efficient} private retrieval scheme in which a client can send queries to the server(s) and retrieve an arbitrary Merkle proof without letting the server(s) know which proof is being retrieved.
-As discussed in the Introduction and Section~\ref{subsec:MTMP}, this problem is equivalent to the problem of designing an efficient private retrieval scheme for every root-to-leaf path in a perfect binary tree (with height $h$ and $n=2^h$ leaves).
+As discussed in Sections~\ref{sec:intro} and~\ref{subsec:MTMP}, this problem is equivalent to the problem of designing an efficient private retrieval scheme for every root-to-leaf path in a perfect binary tree (with height $h$ and $n=2^h$ leaves).
 An efficient retrieval scheme should have \textit{low} \textit{storage}, \textit{computation}, and \textit{communication overheads}.
-The server(s) should not be able to learn which path is being retrieved based on the queries received from the client. \hg{The problem can be stated as a batch PIR problem (Definition~\ref{def::bPIR}), where the tree nodes form the database and the batch corresponds to the set of nodes in the Merkle proof.}
+The server(s) should \textit{not} be able to learn which path is being retrieved based on the received queries.
+This is an instance of the batch-PIR problem (Definition~\ref{def::bPIR}) in which the $N$ tree nodes form the database and the $h$ nodes in a root-to-leaf path form a (special) batch.

-We assume a setting in which the nodes of a Merkle/perfect binary tree are stored at one multi-core server or multiple (single-core) servers.
-Hence, the system is capable of parallel processing (see also the discussion after Definition~\ref{def::privacy}).
-This assumption, which is relevant to Bitcoin and similar blockchains where the Merkle tree is replicated (as the main part of a block) in all full nodes, is essential for our approach to work.
-For brevity, we use the multi-server setting henceforth.
-To simplify the discussion, we assume that the servers have the same storage/computational capacities, and that they will complete the same workload in the same duration of time.